 On a USB flash drive: Plug the USB flash drive into your locked PC and follow the instructions.
 If you saved the key as a text file on the flash drive, use a different computer to read the text file.

-In an Azure Active Directory account: If your device was ever signed in to an organization using a work or school email account, your recovery key may be stored in that organization's Azure AD account associated with your device.
+In an Azure Active Directory account: If your device was ever signed into an organization using a work or school email account, your recovery key may be stored in that organization's Azure AD account.
 You may be able to access it directly or you may need to contact a system administrator to access your recovery key.

 Held by your system administrator: If your device is connected to a domain (usually a work or school device), ask a system administrator for your recovery key.

 If you are unable to locate the BitLocker recovery key and can't revert any configuration change that might have caused it to be required, you’ll need to reset your device using one of the Windows recovery options.
 Resetting your device will remove all of your files.